A confusing acronym for an important way to compare mortgage deals.

-When you’re looking at mortgages, you’ll likely see three numbers:
+When looking at mortgages, you’ll likely see 3 numbers:

-Getting a mortgage often comes with some kind of arrangement fee that gets added onto the total amount you borrow.
-The interest rates apply to these fees too.
+• Fees - Getting a mortgage often comes with an arrangement fee that can be added onto the total amount you borrow.

-Working out which mortgage deal is right for you based on these three numbers can be confusing.
+Working out which mortgage deal is right for you based on these 3 numbers can be confusing, that's why speaking to mortgage broker can help you make the right choice.

 Let’s take a look at an example*.